lvgl/blog/_posts/2019-02-20-micropython-bindings.md

 > It's very much like the C API, but Object Oriented for LittlevGL componets.

 Let's dive right into an example!
 In this example I'll assume you already have some basic knowledge of LittlevGL.
-If you not - please have a quick look at [LittlevGL tutorial](https://github.com/littlevgl/lv_examples/tree/master/lv_tutorial).
+If you don't - please have a quick look at [LittlevGL tutorial](https://github.com/littlevgl/lv_examples/tree/master/lv_tutorial).

 ```python
 class SymbolButton(lv.btn):